jlesage/docker-baseimage-gui/README.md

 to force the application to use a dark theme.
 Under the hood, this is done by setting the `QT_STYLE_OVERRIDE` environment variable to `Adwaita-Dark`.

-In addition, the applications's Dockerfile should install the Adwaita style/theme.
-It is provided by the `adwaita-qt` package, available from the Ubuntu, Debian or Apline Linux software repositories.
+In addition, the application's Dockerfile should install the Adwaita style/theme.
+It is provided by the `adwaita-qt` package, available from the Ubuntu, Debian or Alpine Linux software repositories.

-NOTE: Dark mode is currently supported for QT5 and QT6 applications.
+NOTE: Dark mode is currently supported by QT5 and QT6.

 ### Tips and Best Practices

-#### Do Not Modifying Baseimage Content
+#### Do Not Modify Baseimage Content

 Try to avoid modifications to files provided by the baseimage.
 This minimizes the risk of breaking your container after using a new version of the baseimage.